au422522205036/Student_Management_System/README.md

 # Student_Management_System
-- A simple console-based Student Management System built using Python, designed to run in CLI and store student data in a remote MySQL database (such as FreeSQLDatabase.com).
+- A simple console-based Student Management System built using Python, designed to run in CLI or Google colab and store student data in a remote MySQL database (such as FreeSQLDatabase.com).

 ## This project demonstrates:
 - Python + MySQL database connectivity